Ali-Khan5/MQ-getput/README.md

 # MQ-getput
-This repo lets you create a nodejs server to process MQ messages from the Queue Manager
+This repo lets you create a nodejs server to process MQ messages from the Queue Manager go here for all the details : https://github.com/ibm-messaging/mq-dev-patterns/tree/master/Node.js

 Install/unzip IBM MQ client